 Upon withdrawal, FIDM will refund tuition, courserelated resources and most fees, at a prorated amount through the 60% point of each quarter.
-The initial and final application fees totaling \$225 are non-refundable.
+The initial and final application fees totaling \$250 are non-refundable.
 Once the student has attended past the 60% point of the quarter, no refund will be made for that period.
-To determine the quarterly amounts on which the refund will be based, tuition, refundable fees, and course-related resources for the total period of enrollment are allocated evenly among the number of quarters in the enrollment period as stated in the agreement ("the quarterly cap").
-Should the student return, the refunded tuition will be reinstated.
-The quarterly cap amount will be the basis for calculating the pro-rata refund for any quarter in which the remaining balance is greater than the cap amount.
 Upon withdrawal, Books and Supplies are refundable in accordance with FIDM's Refund Policy for Books and Supplies.